Zanzigzan/CPSC-2350-group-project/backend/README.md

 1. Move in your terminal to the backend folder and use the command: uvicorn main:app

-2. Now you should be able to send POST REST requests using:
+2. Now you should be able to send REST API requests using:
+- METHOD: `POST`
 - URL: `http://127.0.0.1:8000/`
 - Header: `"Content-Type": "application/json"`
 - Body: